Mitigate and manage safety risk

-You can try the Work Safety Assessment today with Revelian Express or contact us to find the right solution for you.
+Contact us to find the right solution for you.

 Responses are automatically checked for consistency—ensuring the candidate’s responses make sense and are not haphazard or random—and positive self-presentation, ensuring individuals haven’t tried to present themselves in an overly positive way.
 In this way, we can detect whether the candidate has attempted to ‘beat’ the test.